 The project proposes a regional (Eastern Caribbean) approach to develop further evidence on the climate-resilient sustainable development in the region, which requires a holistic understanding of preparation against extreme climate events, but also post-event resilience in the different countries.
 The adaptation policies, strategies, and projects to be implemented need to be deduced from a regional perspective, with an understanding of the dynamics of the Eastern Caribbean countries and their influence towards the region as a whole.
 By being adopted steadily and progressively by Eastern Caribbean countries, both at the policy level and at the programme implementation level, the project is designed to result in a higher regional response capacity and overall climate adaptation.
-The project proposes to start working with two of the Eastern Caribbean countries and the long-term goal is to scale up some of the project findings to other countries in the region.
+The project proposes to start working with two of the Eastern Caribbean countries in the region.
 The project also supports the existing knowledge and research institutions focused on the Eastern Caribbean region, such as The Caribbean Disaster Emergency Management Agency (CDEMA), and the Organization of Eastern Caribbean States (OECS).